IMPORTANT NOTE: PUC CALS Charter Middle School NO LONGER ALLOWS HOODED SWEATSHIRTS, effective August 19, 2019.

-3. On Free Dress days, scholars shall not wear attire which names, advertises, or promotes products that are illegal for minors, including items related to drugs, alcohol, and tobacco.
+Students shall not be permitted to wear attire which names, advertise, or promotes products that are illegal for minors, including items related to drugs, alcohol, and tobacco.

-4. On Free Dress days, scholars shall not wear attire which features offensive and/or vulgar words, pictures, or drawings, including naming advertising, or promoting sexually related products or activities.
+Students shall not be permitted to wear attire which features offensive and/or vulgar words, pictures, or drawings, including naming advertising, or promoting sexually related products or activities.

-5. On Free Dress days, scholars shall not wear attire, which includes words, phrases, or pictures that are derogatory regarding a person’s ethnic background, national origin, religious beliefs, gender, or disability.
+Students shall not be permitted to wear attire which includes words, phrases, or pictures that are derogatory regarding a person’s ethnic background, national origin, religious beliefs, gender, or disability.

-6. On Free Dress days, scholars shall not wear attire that is unduly revealing, or attire that distracts from the educational mission of the school.
+Students shall not be permitted to wear attire which is unduly revealing, or attire which distracts from the educational mission of the school.

-10. For reasons of safety, scholars will not be permitted to attend in bare feet and must wear closed-toe shoes.
+For reasons of safety, students will not be permitted to attend in bare feet and must wear shoes.